GPUOpen-Tools/radeon_gpu_analyzer/Documentation/source/help_manual.rst

 	* May contain a single Compute shader stage.
 	* Within the compute pipeline project, you would be able to configure the Vulkan® compute pipeline state in the UI

-You can also create a compute or graphics pipeline this through the File menu by:
+You can also create a compute or graphics pipeline through the File menu by:

-* Clicking on File -> "Create new Vulkan® graphics pipeline" (Ctrl+Shift+G)
+* Clicking on File -> "Create new Vulkan® graphics pipeline" (Ctrl+Alt+G)
-* Clicking on File -> "Create new Vulkan® compute pipeline" (Ctrl+Shift+C)
+* Clicking on File -> "Create new Vulkan® compute pipeline" (Ctrl+Alt+C)

 .. image:: images/2_1/file_menu_create_pipeline_vulkan.png